 FCIC establishes premium to attain an expected long-term loss ratio of 1.0.
-The premium cost for policies is determined by evaluating loss experience in the program by county, crop, and pricing to equal projected losses over the long term.
-Losses are divided into premium to arrive at a loss ratio.
-A loss ratio of less than 1.0 means that there are less losses than premium.
-A loss ratio greater than 1.0 means that the losses are greater than premium.
-For the Federal crop insurance program, loss ratios are measured periodically in relation to reinsurance year which runs from July 1 through June 30.
+The premium cost for policies is determined by evaluating loss experience in the program by county, by crop and pricing premium to equal projected indemnity losses over the long term.
+Losses are divided into the premium to arrive at a loss ratio.
+A loss ratio of less than 1.0 means that there are less indemnity losses than premium.
+A loss ratio greater than 1.0 means that the losses are greater than the premium.
+For Federal crop insurance program, the loss ratios are measured periodically in relation to the reinsurance year which runs from July 1 through June 30.
 The eventual total loss ratio depends on many variables including weather patterns and commodity prices.
 A projection of total indemnities is made at the end of each fiscal year based on current conditions.
 Total indemnities will not be known until several months after the end of the fiscal year; therefore, the financial statements are based on a projection.